Code:

 The presence of the S. spinki mite and the pathogenic bacterium B. glumae were diagnosed by conventional and molecular methods.
 Both protocols were standardized by CIAT and transferred through a workshop-course to researchers from the consortium organizations.

-• Agro technologies were generated and validated under the concept of Integrated Crop Management (MIC), considering factors such as variety, density, fertilization, seed treatment and planting season.
+• Agro technologies were generated and validated under the concept of Integrated Crop Management (ICM), considering factors such as variety, density, fertilization, seed treatment and planting season.

-• Capacity building of farmers, technical assistants and MIC specialists was carried by means of technical exchanges, courses, training and participation in workshops and seminars.
+• Capacity building of farmers, technical assistants and ICM specialists was carried out by means of technical exchanges, courses, training and participation in workshops and seminars.

 Beneficiaries